How to fix Hardware Reserved Memory too High on Windows?

 While installing RAM modules, be sure to use memory modules of the same size, speed, type, and build.
 If possible, purchase multiple RAM sticks, like a pack of 2 or 4.
 Using different types of RAM modules can lead to improper resource allocation or various performance issues, such as frame drops, freezing, stuttering, etc.

 Note – In some scenarios, unexpected system crashes due to memory-related problems could result in an unbootable system.
 Unbootable system prevents access to the data on the disk drive.
-Use advanced Windows data recovery software like Stellar Data Recovery to recover your data.
+Use an advanced Windows data recovery software like Stellar Data Recovery to recover your data.
 Such software will retrieve your data safely on an external drive and safeguard it against unwanted data loss scenarios.

 Method 3: Change the Amount of Allocated Boot Memory